MayconnW/issues/README.md

 # Error when trying to render the map  in test

-In this doc I'll show how we are trying to write a test, and the errors we are getting when we do
+It seems we are getting an error with how libtess.js has been compiled

 ## Our environment